 - Objective 2: The library will continue to utilize PVHS teens to create virtual programs for the library.

-- Objective 3: The Youth Services Coordinator will research STEM, STEAM, and literary programming and/or partnerships and develop a plan to offer program opportunities for tweens by late 2022.
+- Objective 3: The Youth Services Coordinator will research STEM, STEAM, and literary programming and/or partnerships and develop a plan to offer program opportunities for tweens by 2026.

 - Objective 4: Library staff will continue to seek out programs and speakers on a variety of subjects for adults or all-ages audiences.

 Goal #3: Residents will learn about LeClaire’s past, present, and future through a variety of programs and activities.

 - Objective 1: The library will host talks by mayor and council members, city staff, and local historians and visionaries.